redhousestudio/redhousestudio.github.io/_projects/project1610-Prehension.md

   - img: "project1610-image02-thumb.png"
 ---

-After we created the breakthrough album Solipsism together, Joep and I decided to start working on a new album immediately.
-And we began a journey of closely working on all the pieces, too make sure we would deliver the best piano album ever.
-Making sure all the pieces would fit together, shaping the album to completion.
-I asked him to tune the piano down a bit to 432 Hz (normally 440 Hz) for reasons that can only be experienced.
+After we created the breakthrough album Solipsism, Joep and I decided to start working on a new album immediately.
+And we began a journey of closely working on new material, too make sure we would deliver the best sounding piano album ever.
+Making sure all the pieces would fit together, molding the compositiopns to completion.
+I asked Joep to tune the piano down to 432 Hz (normally 440 Hz) for reasons that can only be experienced.

-After the recordings Joep signed with the legendary [Deutsche Grammophon](http://www.deutschegrammophon.com/en/cat/4797151?).
+After the recordings Joep signed with the legendary [Deutsche Grammophon](http://www.deutschegrammophon.com/en/cat/4797151?) where he is currently the best selling artist.

 A short movie was made to introduce the album:
 <iframe width="400" height="225" src="https://www.youtube.com/embed/Tuh4_h93DZk?rel=0" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>